paultyng/terraform-provider-avi/README.md

 Note
 -----------------
-There is a major change in provider behavior with regards to system default configurations.
-From the version 22.1.6 you will not be able to update the system default configurations without having terraform.tfstate file.
+From version 22.1.6, updating system default configurations now requires first importing the existing configuration into the Terraform state.

 #### Here are the steps to update the system default configurations
 Lets consider you have to update the backupconfiguration object